In this lab we are going to introduce the Python programming language that we are going to use to program our Raspberry Pi projects.

 The RPi runs a Linux distribution called Raspbian.
 Raspbian is a scaled down version of Debian Linux, built for the ARM architecture and including some useful packages.
 In most cases the operating system (OS) is loaded from the microSD card, but in the lab we load the OS over the network.

 Python is a simple to learn yet powerful programming language that was conceived in the late 1980s and nowadays is a widely used programming language backed with a huge community.
 There are hundreds of modules that can be used for free for almost anything you might need to do.
 And YES, you can write and run python in the Raspberry Pi, and there are modules that allow us to interact with the GPIO ports, the camera, etc.

 To get started, obtain a Raspberry Pi kit.
-The contents of the RPi kit include an RPi, a microUSB AC adapter, an Ethernet cable, a multimeter, and various wires and components.
+The contents of the RPi kit include an RPi, an Ethernet cable, a multimeter, and various wires and components.

-After a short time, the RPi will boot to a graphical login screen.
+After a short time (~60s), the RPi will boot to a graphical login screen.
 Log into the RPi using your science.uoit.ca username and password.

-Once logged in, take a few minutes to examine some of the application icons on the desktop, as well as applications available in the menu (which is accessible from the bottom left corner, similar to the start menu in Windows).
+Once logged in, take a few minutes to examine some of the applications available in the menu (which is accessible from the top left corner, similar to the start menu in Windows).

-Double click the desktop icon ‘IDLE3’ to start the Python development environment.
+In the menu, navigate to Programming -> Python 3 (IDLE) to start the Python development environment.

 Running Python on the Raspberry Pi

 IDLE is a relatively simple IDE for Python.
 It doesn’t have the capabilities of Visual Studio, but it will do for our purposes.
 When you see: